Regulator Approved Remedial Courses

 Our studied success rate of ~97%* is compelling alone, but we credit that to our unique approach we like to call The PBI Method (click to watch video).
 In short, our courses deliver their content through a process-oriented curriculum, rather than being driven by content alone, as some others are.
 This method provides a structure for participants to answer the critical questions necessary to impart lasting, impactful change: How did I end up in this situation?
 And how can I never end up here again?

-Our PBI faculty are selected based on their clinical, academic, and professional expertise in the field and topic area(s) they teach.
-They go through a rigorous pre-approval process through the University of California, Irvine School of Medicine and then receive extensive in-depth training with PBI.
+Our PBI Education faculty are selected based on their clinical, academic, and professional expertise in the field and topic area(s) they teach.
+They go through a rigorous pre-approval process through the University of California, Irvine School of Medicine and then receive extensive in-depth training with PBI Education.

 Yes, you can review our publications page for more information about recidivism rate, our book, research articles, poster presentations, our involvement on workgroups, interviews, and more.